-A person may only purchase one (1) mountain lion permit for the 2018-2019 season.
+A person may purchase one (1) mountain lion permit per season.
 Permits will be issued OTC at the WEMP office during regular business hours or by mail.
 Permits issued prior to the beginning of the season are valid for the entire mountain lion season or until filled.
-If you obtain a Mountain Lion Permit after the beginning of the mountain lion season, it is valid beginning seven (7) days from the date of purchase through the remainder of the season as specified on the permit or until filled.
+If you obtain a mountain lion permit after the beginning of the mountain lion season, it is valid beginning seven

+(7) days from the date of purchase through the remainder of the season as specified on the permit or until filled.

 You may hunt (call and shoot or pursue with dogs and shoot) a mountain lion with only a mountain lion permit.
-A valid Hopi Hunting and Trapping Permit AND a Mountain Lion Permit are required to trap a mountain lion.
+A valid Hopi hunting and trapping permit AND a mountain lion permit are required to trap a mountain lion.